peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Jul.
+28, 2023

+Transitioned products from one solutions page to a central landing page, enhancing user accessibility and interaction with offered solutions.

+Revamped the layout and content of the central landing page, ensuring a user-friendly interface and clear communication of product details.

+Transferred key information from presentation slides to the company website, ensuring a wider reach of essential data.

+Refined the "Vision & Outcome" section of the company presentation deck, enhancing clarity and concise communication of company objectives.

+Developed an initial draft of product messaging for internal communication channels, contributing to consistent and accurate product representation.

+Synchronized with key team members on website content for two significant projects, ensuring cohesive messaging across platforms.

+Attempted a redesign of specific presentation slides, enhancing visual presentation and information dissemination.

+Created accessible links to training materials for each product on the company website, increasing user engagement and product understanding.

+Participated in a convergence meeting to discuss documentation goals and the final week of the current project sprint, ensuring team alignment and project progress.

+Updated product messaging for internal communication, aligning with changes in product development and strategy.

+Aligned with a key team member on website content, ensuring consistent and accurate messaging.

+Designed new graphics for a sample journey in the company presentation, enhancing visual representation and understanding.

+Completed a draft of user personas and sample journey slides, contributing to better user understanding and engagement.

+Streamlined the "Benefits, Impact, & Value" section of the company presentation, improving communication of company value proposition.

+Enrolled in and commenced AWS training on Coursera, contributing to personal upskilling and broadening technical competencies.

+Relocated benefits and challenges information to a dedicated webpage, enhancing user understanding and accessibility.

+Discussed product messaging with team members for internal communication, ensuring clear and consistent product representation.

+Drafted the strategic messaging for the company website, enhancing the communication of company direction and objectives.

+Engaged in a discussion about documentation for a specific project, contributing to team understanding and alignment.

+Reviewed a project tutorial, contributing to personal understanding and readiness to contribute to the project.

+Transferred strategic and PSI information to the company website, enhancing the accessibility and reach of essential company information.

+## Jul.
 21, 2023

 Integrated key sections from the CSTAR presentation into manager's project brief, focusing on problem statements and challenges.
 Assisted in refining the content based on feedback received.